edibegovic/SecurityPrivacy/report/report_private.md

 ##### Perturbation

 After suppression we have a very low percentage of individuals violating 3k-anonymity and none violating 2k-anonymity, therefore we decided not to apply any perturbation to the data to keep more utility.
 We believe that it is still hard to unequivocally identify voters with the help of our anonymized data.
-Had any perturbation been performed, this further had to be clearly explained to the end-user of the data, as relationships between variables wouldn't be kept.
+Had any perturbation been performed, this further had to be clearly stated to the end-user of the data, as relationships between variables wouldn't be kept.

 ### Assessing Utility

 To asses the utility of the modified data, we check the 95% confidence intervals on the proportions of red/green votes for each categorical value.
-This way we can be certain the the

 ### Uses for Analysis

 For the analytical purposes of the data, we'd argue that, apart from voting type and choice (*evote* and *party*, respectively), age in itself would suffice as argumentation for the skew in how electronic and paper ballots were cast.
+Keeping *age groups* as the only demographic variable would significantly reduce the identification risk.
 However, all of the demographic variables are correlated to various degrees thus we decided to keep them all.

 In respect to the analytical questions provided, we would approach them the same way with the anonymized data as with the non-anonymized.